Table of contents

-It’s easy to fall into using generalised industry talk or buzzwords.
-Although it might be how you speak with your employees and business partners, it won’t resonate with your customers.
+It’s easy to fall into using generalized industry talk or buzzwords— that’s how you likely speak with your employees and business partners— but that won’t resonate with your customers.
 When you’re writing anything, from your website content to social posts, imagine it from the perspective of the personas you’re trying to reach.

 Personas can also be helpful when you’re building out marketing strategies and campaigns.
 When planning, assess if you’re meeting the needs of at least one of your personas to help guide your priorities and help keep you focused on meeting the needs of your customers, instead of yourself.

 When you speak directly to your customers in a way that resonates with them, you build trust and loyalty.
 Customer acquisition can cost your business 5x more in marketing dollars than customer retention, so focus on creating a brand that your customers love and want to stay loyal to.